darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 Overall, the key to creating responsive and adaptive UI layouts in Flutter is to use a combination of these widgets and techniques to build a flexible and scalable layout that can adjust to different screen sizes and orientations.

-## 6. Explain the concept of hot reload in Flutter and its advantages.
+## 6. Explain the concept of hot reload in Flutter and its advantages

 In Flutter, hot reload is a feature that allows developers to instantly see the changes they have made to their code without having to restart the entire application.
 This feature saves a lot of time and makes the development process faster and more efficient.

 Hot reload works by injecting the updated code into the running Dart Virtual Machine (VM) and updating the widget tree, which is the visual representation of the UI, with the new changes.
 This allows the developer to immediately see the effects of their changes in real-time.